syncfusion-content/angular-api-docs/api/angular/ejTreeGrid.md

 ### contextMenuSettings `object`
 {:#members:contextmenusettings}

-Options for displaying and customizing context menu items.
+Options for displaying and customizing the context menu items.

 ### contextMenuSettings.contextMenuItems `array`
 {:#members:contextmenusettings-contextmenuitems}

-Option for adding items to context menu.
+Option for adding items to the context menu.

 #### Default Value